Industrial output falls 0.1% unexpectedly amid supply issues

 Yet manufacturing output actually fell by 0.3%, with output at auto plants down 1.3%.
 Automakers have been hurt by supply chain problems, especially shortages of crucial computer chips.

-Output from utilities fell 1.5% last month, reflecting unusually warm December weather.
+Output from utilities fell 1.5% last month, reflecting unusually warm December weather reduced heating demand.
 Output from mining, which covers oil and gas production, was the only major category showing an increase, a gain of 2% last month.